mpeter/packer-rhel-ansible/README.md

 - Homebrew (OSX)
 - Homebrew Cask (OSX)

 Running `./do setup` will automatically install all dependencies.
-NOTE: OSX installer only at this time, must manual install onLinux.
+NOTE: OSX installer only at this time, must manual install on Linux.

 # Installation
 ```